UH-Connect/home-page/index.md

 "Your interface is nice and straightforward.
 The nice color and template choice for the website makes it stand out without being overbearing like some other sites. could use a more in-depth home page with some cool animations but it is what it is" - Anonymous

+"Missing a lot of functions, but works decently well." - Anonymous

+"The role change should take you back to the landing page." - Anonymous

+"It is very confusing if we have our role have been selected." - Anonymous

+"Checkmark doesn't disappear unless confirmed.
+It should be fine, though." - Anonymous

 <h2 id="organization">Organization</h2>

 All of our work is available for others to view.